SysLLMatic: Large Language Models are Software System Optimizers: SysLLMatic: Design and Implementation

-We claim the generated code to be correct if it successfully compiles and passes all test cases associated with a particular benchmark.
-The number of these tests differs across benchmarks.
-For instance, the HumanEval\_CPP benchmark includes an average of 9.6 tests, while SciMark evaluates accuracy by comparing output quality against a predefined threshold.
-In the Dacapo benchmark suite, we rely on JUnit tests to verify program correctness, following previous works on real-world program optimization~\cite{Garg2022}.
-To further ensure correctness, we also manually inspect all outputs to verify that changes are reasonable.
+We consider the generated code to be correct if it successfully compiles and passes all test cases associated with a particular benchmark.
+The number and adequacy of these tests differ across benchmarks.
+For instance, the HumanEval\_CPP benchmark includes an average of 9.6 tests per program, while SciMark2 evaluates accuracy by comparing output quality against a predefined threshold.